 Acceptance to the Graduate School and ME-EM does not come with support.
 As the default you should plan on financially supporting your graduate education yourself.
 There is sometimes a misconception that universities pay students to earn graduate degrees.
 This is typically not the case.
-Michigan Tech is supported by Michigan taxpayers, MTU student tuition and fees, external research funding secured by faculty and staff, and by private donations so support is sometimes provided in the form of an Assistantship in return for work performed.
+Michigan Tech is supported by Michigan taxpayers, Michigan Tech student tuition and fees, external research funding secured by faculty and staff, and by private donations so support is sometimes provided in the form of an Assistantship in return for work performed.
 An Assistantship is graduate student employment which is awarded to the most qualified student to do the work, whether it is teaching or research.
 Acceptance into the graduate program is based on your academic qualifications alone.

 What are the types of financial support?

 While acceptance is independent of financial support, there are four ways a student can pay for their graduate education.
 The first is by self support, paying “out of pocket”.
-Many MS students support their education, which is what makes the one-year Signature MS an attractive option.
+Many MS students support their education, which is what makes the one-year coursework Signature MS an attractive option.